Issue

 Are database forks and rollback databases impacted by these changes?

-No. Forks and rollback databases are exact replicas of your database created from physical backups and this functionality is not impacted by the PostgreSQL extension schema changes.
-Databases created via the Fork and Rollback will have the same extension setup as their parent databases.
+No. Forks and rollback databases are exact replicas of your database created from physical backups and this functionality isn't impacted by the PostgreSQL extension schema changes.
+Databases created via the Fork and Rollback have the same extension setup as their parent databases.

 Do I need to migrate all my extensions to heroku_ext